DEATHS

 Γυρίζοντας από το Έκτακτο Στρατοδικείο Αθηνών, 23/5/1948

-Aside from those who died on the island from various medical causes, a large number of soldiers were killed during the especially violent incidents that took place on 29 February and 1 March 1948.
+Aside from those who died on the island from various medical causes, a large number of soldiers were killed during the especially violent incidents that took place on 29 February and 1 March 1948Massacre of the First Battalion (29 February–1 March 1948)

 The epilogue to the bloody events of 29 February–1 March was written in May 1948 when 114 soldiers were tried before Athens Special Military Court on charges of “insurrection”: five were sentenced to death (but not executed), five were sentenced to life imprisonment and 32 others received lesser sentences.